 QR Codes - Amazon's 'Holiday of Play' case study

-We shouldn’t overlook the resurgence of QR codes for driving online engagement either, the versatile 2D barcodes are making a comeback as a result of improved recognition technology on our smartphones.
+We shouldn’t overlook the resurgence of QR codes for driving online engagement either, the versatile 2D barcodes have made a huge comeback as a result of improved recognition technology on our smartphones and the need for contactless solutions during the pandemic.
 QR codes or branded scan codes can be used in literally hundreds of applications; from activating immersive augmented reality experiences, games and quizzes, to more functional applications like coupons, data-capture and payments.

 One of our favourite use cases to date is Amazon’s ‘Holiday of Play’ catalogue.
 The e-commerce giant managed to fill the void left by Toys ‘R’ Us, by mailing a physical, high-quality 68-page catalogue at Christmas that contained branded ‘SmileCodes’ that drove the recipient to the relevant section on Amazon’s website.
 Watch the video to see how they redefined the shopping experience.